Mounjaro®

 Changes in Metabolism: Like a well-known path that’s undergone a sudden diversion, our metabolic rates can change with age.
 A slower metabolic rate means the body takes longer to process medications, which in turn can affect how Wegovy works in your system.

 Existing Health Conditions: The more health conditions one is managing, the more complex the 'inner clockwork'.
-Conditions such as heart disease or diabetes, often more prevalent with age, may impact how effective Wegovy is for you.
+Conditions such as heart disease, kidney problems, or diabetes, often more prevalent with age, may impact how effective or tolerable Wegovy is for you.

 Current Medication Interactions: Think of it like adding a new instrument to a well-rehearsed orchestra.
-Introducing a new medication to an existing regimen may impact the sync, affecting how well each 'instrument' (or drug) can perform.
+Introducing a new medication to an existing regimen may affect the sync, influencing how well each 'instrument' (or drug) can perform.

 Before beginning Wegovy or any new treatment, always remember to consult your healthcare professional.
 Think of them as the expert gardeners for your body.
 They can expertly determine the right 'care instructions' based on your own, unique 'gardening conditions' to ensure your health remains in full bloom.